WMVP: Early years

-AM 1000 began operation as WCFL in test broadcasts on June 19, 1926; the Commerce Department granted it call letters on July 10, 1926.
+The station began operation in test broadcasts on June 19, 1926; the Commerce Department granted it the WCFL call sign on July 10, 1926.
 It was officially on the air the next day on 610 kHz, with 1,000 watts of power, one of the last non-profit radio stations to take to the airwaves.
 The first broadcast consisted of two hours of music.
 In November 1926, with an eye toward being self-sustaining, the Federation added a shortwave station to the Navy Pier transmitter site, planning to use WCFL Radio Telegraph to help offset broadcasting costs.
 The station initially used studios at Navy Pier, but during the winter of 1926–1927 found that the weather often made them inaccessible.

 By 1927, WCFL was broadcasting from 623 South Wabash in Chicago (today the home of Columbia College, Chicago) producing a quarterly radio magazine, and operating on 620 kHz; the frequency being shared with the Lane Tech High School radio station, WLTS.
 In 1928, WCFL applied to the Federal Radio Commission for an increase in its transmitter power and hours of operation.
 Several other radio stations were now also operating on the 620 kHz frequency along with WCFL and the Lane Tech station.
 The commission disagreed with the reasoning that such increases were necessary to serve union members.
 Further, it cut the operating power of WCFL to only 1,500 watts.
 General Order 40 brought WCFL to the 970 kHz frequency, shared with KJR in Seattle, still at 1,500 watts and now allowed to operate in daylight only.
 The Federal Radio Commission had labeled the station as a "propaganda" type, not truly worthy of a license.
 The FRC would grant WCFL a 5,000-watt license in 1932, but it would take some years of expensive discussions to attain clear-channel, 50,000-watt status.